Downtown Tyler, Texas Attractions, Restaurants and Events

 Interactive Map of Downtown Tyler Texas

-The Liberty Theater, 103 E. Erwin, downtown Tyler before restoration (right) and re-use.
+Shown to the right is The Liberty Theater, 103 E. Erwin, downtown Tyler before restoration (right) and re-use.

 The Liberty is once again home to memory-making events and entertainment after it was converted into Liberty Hall and re-opened in September 2011.

 Shown below is the Liberty Hall after restoration.

 The Caldwell Auditorium is part of the Caldwell Elementary Arts Academy, and is operated by the Tyler Independent School District (TISD).
 It is located at 300 South College Avenue near downtown Tyler.